berkyoskan/C-DUINO-1919/README.md

 Production and soldering this card is under your responsibility.
 Due to problems on the card design, may cause issues and those are not under my responsibility.
-It contains the parts which are hard to solder.
+It contains the components which are hard to solder.